+Product labeling shall include, the name of the report holder or listee, and the ICC-ES mark of conformity.
+The listing or evaluation report number (ICC-ES ESR-5497) may be used in lieu of the mark of conformity.

-- 7.1 The ICC-ES mark of conformity, electronic labeling, or the evaluation report number (ICC-ES ESR-5496) along with the name, registered trademark, or registered logo of the report holder must be included in the product label. - 7.2 In addition, components of the insulation are identified with the manufacturer's name [Huntsman Building Solutions, LLC], address and telephone number; the product name (Icynene HFO MAX B-side or A-PDMI); use instructions; the density; the flame-spread and smoke-developed indices; and the date of manufacture; thermal resistance values.
+7.1 Components of the spray foam insulation are identified with the manufacturer's name (Huntsman Building Solutions, LLC), address and telephone number; the product name (Icynene A-PMDI or Icynene Ultra 50 B-Side); use instructions; the density; the flame-spread and smoke-developed indices; the date of manufacture; thermal resistance values; and the evaluation report number (ESR-5497).

-The International Fireproof Technology, Inc. / Paint To Protect, Inc. DC 315 intumescent coating is identified with the manufacturer's name, the product trade name, use instructions and ICC-ES evaluation report number ESR-3702.
+International Fireproof Technology, Inc. / Paint to Protect Inc., DC 315 coating is labeled with the manufacturer's name and address; the product name; the date of manufacture, the shelf life or expiration date; the manufacturer's instructions for application, and evaluation report number (ESR-3702).